-Taoufik Makhloufi of Algeria leads the pack in the Men's 1500m Final on Day 11 of the London 2012 Olympic Games at Olympic Stadium on August 7, 2012 (Getty Images) © Copyright
+Taoufik Makhloufi of Algeria leads the pack in the men's 1500m final at the 2012 Olympics (Getty Images) © Copyright

 "He’s a very nice guy, an open-hearted character, always chatting and laughing.
 He’s a bit of a practical joker, and he certainly knows how to enjoy himself".